vagran/GateForge/README.md

 This is an open-source Python framework for designing Register-Transfer Level (RTL) hardware.
 It provides a domain-specific language (DSL) for creating hardware descriptions that compile to Verilog.
-The framework bridges the gap between high-level Python expressiveness and the constraints of open-source hardware toolchains like Yosys, which lack support for SystemVerilog.
+The framework bridges the gap between high-level Python expressiveness and the constraints of open-source hardware toolchains like Yosys, which lack full support for SystemVerilog.

+It does not tend to introduce any new concepts, but mostly just wraps Verilog into Python DSL, so that you can use any Python features you want for metaprogramming over your synthesizable logic.

 ## Table of Contents
 - [Overview](#overview)